pmnoos/autobiography-template/README.md

-# 📖 Autobiography Website Template
+# 📖 Your Digital Memoir Template

-A beautiful, responsive Ruby on Rails template for creating personal autobiography websites with modern Tailwind CSS styling.
+A beautiful, responsive Ruby on Rails template for creating stunning personal autobiography and memoir websites with modern Tailwind CSS styling.

 ## ✨ Features